DBMS Interview Questions — Core Concepts, Tricky Queries & Real Answers

 What is the difference between WHERE and HAVING in SQL?

 WHERE filters rows BEFORE they are grouped or aggregated — it works on raw row data.
-HAVING filters groups AFTER a GROUP BY has been applied — it works on aggregated results.
-You cannot use an aggregate function like SUM() or COUNT() inside a WHERE clause; that's what HAVING is for.
-A practical rule: if you're filtering on a calculated aggregate, use HAVING; for everything else, use WHERE.
+HAVING filters groups AFTER a GROUP BY has been applied — it works on aggregated results (e.g., SUM, COUNT).
+You cannot use an aggregate function inside a WHERE clause; you must use HAVING for that.